CodeAndCake/AppsFromScratch/sessions/02/README.md

 Adjust the `font-size` to suit your app content.

+Btw `px` stands for *pixels*, which are the little dots that make up the screen.
+If you go close enough to your computer screen, you'll start seeing the pixels.

 #### Button

-Add a new CSS block that targets the `button`:
+Add a new CSS block that targets the `button`

 ```css
 button